RaviTambade/AspnetMarchWeekend25/Notes/week10/todayssession.md

 | Flexibility     | High (can scale to many subscribers)           | Moderate (tied to subject)              |

 ---
-Absolutely — you're spot on.
  While coding is crucial, **true software solutions start with understanding the domain**.
 As a *Solution Developer*, your responsibility is not just to write code, but to **model real-world problems effectively using software** — and that's where **Domain-Driven Design (DDD)** shines.

 ---